hpdeifel/pdfgrep/testsuite/README.md

     make clean
     make coverage

-This will write a coverage report as HTML to the new directory `coverage_report`.
+This will print a test coverage report to stdout.
+To get an HTML report with lcov, run `make cov-report-html`.

 ## Configuration